UPDATE: Now, you can get these 4000+ questions in booklet/hardcopy format. Click here to know more.

 He warranted no better, I don’t know.

-4. According to the speaker Mr. bleany was
+12. According to the speaker Mr. Bleaney was:

 Passage 4: Read the following poem and answer the questions that follows: